A New Analytical Approximation of the Fluid Antenna System Channel: Conclusion

 \section{Conclusion}

 Fluid antenna systems allow for adopting multiple antennas in a mobile device by exploiting diversity hidden in a small space, and previous related works have revealed considerable performance gain.
 Nevertheless, assessing the true benefits of such arising technology remains a function of the careful modeling of the FAS channel.
-It is, however, challenging to model the channel in an analytically tractable manner.
-Therefore, this work proposes a two stages approximation model of the FAS channel.
-Unlike previous work in the literature, the proposed approximations closely follow the empirical model.
-To this end, we believe our approximation offers an accurate look at the achievable performance of FAS under a less-idealized correlation model.
-The paper first presents the first stage approximation, which considerably reduces the number of multi-fold integrals in outage probability.
-Then, for more insight, we provide a second stage approximation representing the probability of outage as a power of a single integral, allowing for more tractability of the model with some trade-off on the accuracy.
+It is, however, challenging to model the channel in an analytically tractable manner due to the high correlation between the FAS ports.
+Therefore, this work proposes a two-stage approximation of the FAS channel.
+Unlike previous works in the literature, where the correlation model of the channel is rather simplified, the proposed approximations incorporate more parameters into the channel model that are carefully chosen to follow Jake's correlation model closely.
+To this end, our approximation offers a more accurate look at the achievable performance of FAS by capturing the correlation effect on diversity gain.
+The paper presents the first stage approximation, which considerably reduces the number of multi-fold integrals in outage probability.
+Then, we provide a second-stage approximation representing the probability of outage as a power of a single integral.
 Finally, our numerical results assess the accuracy of the proposed approximations and compare our work with the previous related work.
-In our results, we argue that by closely approximating its distribution, the probability of outage of the FAS remains almost constant as $N$ grows.
-Therefore, our work opens the door for future reseach to investigate the FAS settings where diversity gain can be guaranteed.
+In our results, we argue that the probability of outage of the FAS channel does not decrease without a floor as $N$ increases, but rather saturates, which constrains the FAS performance by space limitations.
+This is mainly due to considering a less idealized correlation model.
+However, various other practical considerations remain open topics including the impact of delay and frequency deviations on CSI estimation at the ports.
+Therefore, our work opens the door for further research to address more implementation limitations of FAS and to investigate designs where diversity gain can be guaranteed.

 \appendices